clallier/blog/about.markdown

 ## Welcome!

+Hello there!
-Hello and welcome to my blog!
-My name is Corentin, and I am a Datamancer (half data scientist, half software engineer) with over a decade of experience (and a PhD in the field of deep learning on graphs since 2022!).
+My name is Corentin, and I am a Datamancer (half data scientist, half software engineer) with over a decade of experience (with a PhD in the field of deep learning on graphs!).
 I like to talk about computer science, math, algorithms, and all things STEM.

-I am continually learning and exploring techniques and new technologies, convinced that the best way to truly understand something is to get hands-on experience and try it myself.
+I am continually learning and exploring new techniques and technologies, convinced that the best way to truly understand something is to get hands-on experience and try it myself.

-This is my personal blog, I share my experiments and sometime interesting pieces of knowledge.
+Here, I'll share some of my experiments and sometime interesting pieces of knowledge.
-I hope that my posts will be both helpful and informative but also will spark your curiosity and inspire a passion for learning.
+I hope that my posts will be both helpful and informative.
 If you find them useful, feel free to reach me out!

-Thank you for stopping by and have a nice day!
+Have a nice day!